containers/podlet/README.md

 ## Contribution

 Contributions, suggestions, and/or comments are appreciated!
-See the [contribution guide](./CONTRIBUTING.md) for more information on reporting issues, submitting pull requests, building Podlet, the Minimum Supported Rust Version (MSRV) policy, running CI tasks locally, and communication channels.
+See the [contribution guide](./CONTRIBUTING.md) for more information on reporting issues, submitting pull requests, building Podlet, the Minimum Supported Rust Version (MSRV) policy, and running CI tasks locally.

 ## License